(click a logo to open its map - opens in a new tab)

 We’re using what3words to direct you.
 Find out more here.

 NR995841 – Kilmodan Church is a beautiful little church, situated on a water-meadow in the Clachan of Glendaruel.
+It’s an active church and part of West Cowal Churches.
 There are hillsides and mountains surrounding you on three sides, but they’re far enough away not to feel oppressive.
 To the south, the River Ruel winds it’s way across the valley floor, making the whole scene feel expansive and peaceful.

 The church is easy to find and there are several parking options.
 Should you wish to make the short hike up to St Modan’s Well beforehand, you might prefer to park in the lay-by above the village, at ///riverbank.blackbird.modest.
 From here you have a commanding view over the valley floor toward the church.
 You can complete the walk, then enter the village on foot from the north, visit the chapel and circle back out to collect your car or bicycle.